digiaonline/graphql-php/README.md

 #### Parsing

-We want to encourage developers to use the official GraphQL parser written C++ through a PHP extension because its performance is outstanding.
+We want to encourage developers to use the official GraphQL parser written in C++ through a PHP extension because its performance is outstanding.
 However, we will also provide a shim for the parser, which will allow developers to use this library without installing a custom PHP extension in their environment.

 The official GraphQL parser takes a GQL string as its input and returns the corresponding Abstract Syntax Tree (AST), an associative array in PHP, as its output.
-Most of the GraphQL implementations (across all languages) takes a different approach where they convert the AST directly into nodes (class instances in PHP).
-While this approach might be a bit faster, it introduces tight-coupling between the parser and the rest of the library, which we think is short-sighted.
+Most of the GraphQL implementations (across all languages) take a different approach where they convert the AST directly into nodes (class instances in PHP).
+While this approach might be a bit faster, it introduces tight coupling between the parser and the rest of the library, which we think is short-sighted.
 Instead we decided to take a different approach, where the parser produces the AST as an associative array.
-This allows the developers to use the parser written in C++ if they want more performance.
+This allows developers to use the parser written in C++ if they want more performance.

 #### AST representation